ShivaChaitanyaGurrala/swe-mastery-24week/README.md

 **"The expert in anything was once a beginner who refused to give up."**

-*Started: Week 1, Day 2 | Target Completion: Week 24*
+*Started: Week 1, Day 2 | Current: Week 1, Day 3 ✅ | Target Completion: Week 24*